Frederick Douglass: Orator, Abolitionist, Editor and Statesman

 After seven years with Auld, Douglass was rented in January 1834 to Edward Covey, a poor farmer known as an expert "slave breaker" (Thomas).
 The unbearable year under Covey left Douglass resolved to gain his freedom.
 Despite a kinder master, Douglass plotted and failed to escape in spring 1836.
 Douglass worked again for Thomas Auld, this time as a ship caulker in Baltimore.
-There he fell in love with Anna Murray, a free black woman, and on September 3, 1838 fled for New York City under the alias of free black sailor.
+There, he fell in love with Anna Murray, a free black woman.
+On September 3, 1838, Douglass fled for New York City under the alias of a free black sailor.
 Taking the new name Frederick Douglass, he married Murray and settled in New Bedford, Massachusetts.

 The Makings of an Abolitionist

 Douglass began attending abolitionist meetings and subscribed to William Lloyd Garrison's weekly journal, The Liberator.
 After giving his first speech for the Anti-Slavery Society in 1841, Douglass lectured full time for the abolitionist group.
 To maintain credibility, Douglass published the Narrative of the Life of Frederick Douglass, an American Slave in May 1845.
 After a speaking tour of the British Isles, Douglass moved to Rochester, New York, in 1847 to publish a weekly paper, The North Star, with the motto, "Right is of no sex - Truth is of no color - God is the Father of us all, and we are all Brethren" (Thomas).